Chart Color Schemes

 Werribee - South is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Werribee-South's population has a high level of cultural diversity, with 39.0% born overseas and 35.8% speaking languages other than English at home.
-Christianity is the predominant religion in Werribee-South, accounting for 52.0%.
-Hinduism, however, is underrepresented compared to Greater Melbourne's average, comprising only 8.5%.
+Werribee-South has a high level of cultural diversity, with 39.0% of its population born overseas and 35.8% speaking a language other than English at home.
+Christianity is the main religion in Werribee-South, comprising 52.0% of the population.
+However, Hinduism is notably underrepresented compared to the Greater Melbourne average, making up only 8.5%.

 Frequently Asked Questions - Diversity